microsoft/superbenchmark/docs/user-tutorial/system-config.md

 1. [Install SuperBench](../getting-started/installation.mdx) on the local machine using root privilege.

-2. Start to collect the sys info using `sb run --get-info --output-dir ${output-dir}` command using root privilege.
+2. Start to collect the sys info using `sb node info --output-dir ${output-dir}` command using root privilege.

 3. After the command finished, you can find the output system info json file `sys-info.json` of local node under \${output_dir}.